 It is illegal to keep monkeys and other primates as pets in B.C.
 They are listed as Controlled Alien Species under provincial legislation.

 Monkeys are social and live in groups with their families.
-Removing babies or adults from this group is distressing for all the individuals.
+Removing babies or adults from this group is distressing for all individuals.
 When choosing a pet, people often don’t think about how big the animals will get and how long they will live.
-When the care responsibilities become unmanageable, the animals are often surrendered to a shelter or refuge – if these locations are not already full.
+When the care responsibilities become unmanageable, the animals are often surrendered to an animal rescue organization or refuge – if these locations are not already full.